m-lab/website/_pages/bigquery_quickstart.md

 ![Cloud Resource Manager - Create a Project]({{ site.baseurl }}/images/bqquickstart/2-cloudresourcemanager.png)

+Click on "Create Project":

 ![New Project - Gmail account]({{ site.baseurl }}/images/bqquickstart/2.1-cloudresourcemanager.png)

+The image above shows the "New Project" screen for a Gmail account.
+Below is the "New Project" screen for a GSuite account.

 ![New Project - GSuite account]({{ site.baseurl }}/images/bqquickstart/3-new-project.png)